- Which systems are supported Mozilla build platforms?

 Simply set the integer value after -j to the max number of parallel processes to use.
 For optimal builds, this should be around the number of processor cores in your system.

-(note: I have found that relying on automatic setting may not yield optimum results, in my case manually setting make -j resulted in a 50% decrease in build time)
+(note: I have found that relying on automatic setting may not yield optimum results, in my case manually setting make -j resulted in a 50% decrease in build time. -j1 may keep it from blocking / becoming unresponsive.)

 - I have less than 4GB RAM, is there any way I can speed up linking?